MooersLab/pymolsnips/README.md

 The development of [*Brackets*](http://brackets.io) is lead by a team at Adobe.
 *Brackets* is designed for web developers with a focus on HTML, CSS, and JavaScript.
 However, *Brackets* now has support for a large number of languages.
-*Brackets* provides a Quick Edit and Live Preview mode, that run simultaneously, so changes in the `pml` code are deployed immediately in the preview.
+*Brackets* provides a Quick Edit and Live Preview mode, that run simultaneously, so changes in the pml code are deployed immediately in the preview.
-*Brackets* uses icons,located on the right panel, to get to interactive settings on the application.
+*Brackets* uses icons, located on the right panel, that navigate you to interactive settings on the application.
 The zig-zag line launches Live Preview.
 The lego piece launches the extension manager.
 Once you install an exentsion, a light bulb icon will appear which launches the **Snippets Manager**.

 <details>
 <summary><b>Installing and using snippets with Brackets</b></summary>